SynDRep/SynDRep/README.md

 ### 2. Knowledge Graph

-The graph format should be a modified version of the Edge List Format.
+The graph format should be a modified version of the edge List Format.
 Which looks as follows:

 | Source    | Relation    | Target    |
 | --------- | ----------- | --------- |